ivan-usov-org/bec/docs/source/developer/getting_started/architecture.md

 ## Device Server
 This service provides a thin layer on top of Bluesky’s Ophyd library to support remote procedure calls (RPC) through Redis.
 It listens to device instructions sent to Redis and performs the specified operations on [Ophyd objects](#developer.ophyd).
-The available Ophyd objects are determined by loading a device configuration, either through the client, e.g., through yaml files, or from the connected database.
+The available Ophyd objects are determined by loading a [device configuration](#developer.ophyd_device_config), typically by loading a YAML file from the command-line interface.
 Providing Ophyd objects through a service layer also facilitates sharing access to devices that require a direct socket connection, bypassing the EPICS layer.

 ## Scan Bundler